voidful/DevLEGO/README.md

-# DEVLEGO: A Simple Way to Kickstart Your Development Journey
+# DevLEGO: A Simple Way to Kickstart Your Development Journey

 ## Overview